jecs-imperial/occam-tarjan/README.md

     npm install

-You will need to do this if you want to look at the examples.

 ## Building

 Automation is done with [npm scripts](https://docs.npmjs.com/misc/scripts), have a look at the `package.json` file.
 The pertinent commands are: